microsoft/WindowsAppSDK/specs/AppLifecycle/EnvironmentVariables/AppLifecycle - Environment Variables (EV).md

 describes the Reunion support for environment variables.

-Important Note: The EV tracking feature relies on other platform features which are only available from Windows summer 2021 onwards.
-Therefore EV tracking is also only available from Windows summer 2021 onwards.
-An app can check the AreChangesTracked property to determine whether the current device supports the feature.
+Important Note: The EV tracking feature relies on other platform features which are only available from Windows 21H1+ (i.e. version >=10.0.19043.0).
+An app can check the IsChangeTrackingSupported property to determine whether the current device supports the feature.